kiran94/Monzo.Locations/README.md

 *Currently the project only supports access token authentication for the monzo API.
 This is because I was having some difficulty setting up the authentication with the OAUTH2 service since I do not have anywhere to host the redirect url.*

-3. Launch the the `Monzo.Locations.Web` application.
+3. Launch the `Monzo.Locations.Web` application.
 If you are launching from Visual Studio on Mac then please take into account this [issue](https://www.placona.co.uk/1592/dotnet/osx-pro-tip-for-environment-variables/).

 ## Examples
-If all is well then you should see the following landing screen. *Notice the Authenticated sign on the top right corner.* Please note that the application will filter out any transactions marked as 'online' as I only want to see physical transactions.
+If all is well then you should see the following landing screen. *Notice the Authenticated sign on the top right corner.*

 ![Landing](Images/LANDING.png)

 Then all you need to do is enter the range in which you want to see transactions and click `Retrieve`.
+Please note that the application will filter out any transactions marked as 'online' as I only want to see physical transactions.

 ### Global Example
 ![GlobalExample](Images/GlobalExample.png)